-- Note: For perfectly smooth potatoes, pass the potato flesh through a potato ricer or food mill before adding them to the mixer.
-If you don't have a stand mixer, you can use a hand-held electric mixer but the potatoes won’t be quite as smooth.
+- Notes: For perfectly smooth potatoes, pass the potato flesh through a potato ricer or food mill before adding them to the mixer.
+If you don't have a stand mixer, you can use a hand-held electric mixer.
 If you don't have an electric mixer, pass the potatoes through a food mill or potato ricer and then whip by hand with a wooden spoon.

 - Per serving (8 servings)